vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **6. Explain the difference between visibility: hidden and display: none?**

+A: Differences are below:

-A: 	-- visibility: hidden simply hides the element but it will occupy space and affect the layout of the document.
+	-- visibility: hidden simply hides the element but it will occupy space and affect the layout of the document.
 	-- display: none also hides the element but will not occupy space.
 It will not affect the layout of the document.

 **7. What is the hierarchy sides of padding/margin getting the values applied to a box model ?**